MileHacker Logo

 Magnitogorsk a destination of historical depth and industrial character.
 Every journey through the roads in is a step through an unique chapter of mankind endeavor.

-Embrace the unexpected, connect with the local stories, and discover a side of Russia which is both raw and profoundly inspiring.
+Embrace the unexpected, connect with the area tales, and discover a side of Russia that is both raw and profoundly inspiring.